 2. Eating protein.
 I read somewhere that while carbohydrates may help, eating more protein will actually rid your body of the nausea.
 I don’t know that I believe that, but I DO know that it’s recommended for a pregnant woman to increase their protein intake for their sake (and the baby’s sake).
 I didn’t have many food aversions throughout my first trimester, so I was able to eat mostly anything.
 But some easy ways to up your protein- add plain greek yogurt to a smoothie, scrambled eggs, cooking with quinoa, or adding ground chicken or turkey to a dinner casserole.

 3. Drinking a lot.
-It’s recommended to drink plenty of fluids throughout the day.
+It’s recommended to drink plenty of fluids throughout the day to help with pregnancy nausea.
 I personally had a tough time with plain water – which is so strange, considering it’s so plain and ….well, water.
 I didn’t want to load up on sugary juice full of empty calories.
 I found a few different things worked well for me.
 First, I enjoyed sparkling water often.
 The carbonation helped soothe my stomach and I liked the various flavors.
 Second, I would add a splash of juice (grapefruit for me please) to plain water- very little calories but a bit of added flavor.
 And third, and probably my biggest tip- I had a glass of coconut water every afternoon when my nausea starting kicking in.
 It helped tremendously.
 I would drink coconut water all day, if it weren’t for the calories!
 (I mention calories because I tend to put on weight quickly.
 Pregnant women only need an additional 300 calories per day, which really isn’t much, and I try to get them from nutritious foods.
 That said, I’m not calorie counting or dieting while pregnant- just trying to be aware of what I put in my body.)

 4. Resting often.
 I was so exhausted for the first three months of this pregnancy.
 Actually, I don’t know a single woman who hasn’t been wiped out during the first trimester!
 When you realize how hard your body is working to care for the rapidly growing baby, it’s obviously understandable- but it doesn’t make you feel any better.
 For me, I was fortunate enough to nap while my son napped on the days where I was extra tired.
 When I was working, I took some cat naps whenever possible.
 I also made a solid effort to get in bed as early as I could.
 My husband was very good about helping with my son when I was too tired, which made a great difference.